santhosh-pr/ms-employee/README.md

 # ms-employee
- to read the property value from spring-cloud-config server
+ ## to read the property value from spring-cloud-config server

-add bootstrap.yml
-**
+`add bootstrap.yml` . -- looks for application name in config server **
 spring:
  application: